 How to Avoid Boredom While Training for a Marathon

 Have you seen this episode of “How I Met Your Mother”?
 Barney’s advice on how to run a marathon:

 I mean, Barney has the right idea but I’d like to think there is a little more that goes into running a marathon than just putting one foot in front of the other on race day.
 I can think of at least a dozen things off the top of my head right now.
 If you are the type of person who can just go out and run a marathon without training, more power to you.
 For the rest of us, there is likely a few months of training required.

-If you decide to train for a marathon and just decide to run a whole bunch of times you will probably end up bored real fast (and undertrained).
+If you decide to train for a marathon and just decide to run a whole bunch of times you will probably end up bored real fast (and undertrained or injured).
 If you make a schedule you will always know what’s coming and have things to look forward to.

 Sign up for some shorter races